Top 10 Reasons to Visit Sao Tome and Principe

 I can’t wait to return to enjoy more of it.

-And, if tourism Sao Tome and Principe do increase in the future (and I hope it does to boost the local economy), I wish to see that it remains unspoilt.
+And if tourism in Sao Tome and Principe increases in the future (and I hope it does to boost the local economy), I wish to see it remain unspoilt.

 Frequently Asked Questions to Visit Sao Tome and Principe